Master’s (Doctoral) Program in Social Services

 Admissions Procedure

-Beginning with the 2019 entrance examination, we have started a written exam waiver system for working adults and for students who have studied social welfare studies, etc. at other universities.
+Beginning with the 2019 entrance examination, we have started a written exam waiver system for working adults.

 Educational Policies